-Jérôme Delaurière is a French qualified partner in the Paris office of Gibson, Dunn & Crutcher, and a member of the Firm’s Tax and Real Estate Practice Groups.
+Jérôme Delaurière is a partner in the Paris office of Gibson, Dunn & Crutcher LLP, and a member of the Firm’s Tax and Real Estate Practice Groups.

 Mr. Delaurière has advised international companies and investment funds with respect to the tax structuring of various French and international mergers & acquisitions transactions, restructuring transactions, private equity/venture capital transactions and structured finance transactions.
 He worked on the first industrial LBO financed in France in a Shari’ah compliant manner.

 Mr. Delaurière is advising major French, European and US real estate investment funds with respect to the structuring and completion of their investments in France in the context of asset deals, share deals, VEFA agreements and property trader transactions.
 He has developed significant experience in share incentive schemes for directors and employees.